Carroll H. Shilling: Personal problems and ban from racing

-The issue threatened the closure of Pimlico Race Course who was the only of the four Maryland racetracks who sided with the New York authorities.
-Maryland's governor, Albert Ritchie, got involved as did state senator William I. Norris who acted as legal counsel for trainer Bedwell.
-Pimlico Race Course president Charles E. McLane then supported Bedwell and the Maryland State Racing Commission threatened to ban New York Jockey Club members from competing in Maryland.
-The Maryland State Racing Commission stood its ground and on June 30, 1921, amended their temporary order to grant Shilling a permanent jockey's license.
-However, the Maryland State Racing Commission gave in to the unrelenting political pressure to end the inter-state dispute and on July 9, 1921 the Commission passed a resolution that The New York Times said had the effect of making any license issued by the Commission of doubtful value because the resolution declared its licenses not to be a mandate to any of Maryland's race tracks.
+The issue threatened the closure of Pimlico, the only one of the four Maryland racetracks that sided with the New York authorities.
+Maryland's governor, Albert Ritchie, got involved as did state senator William I. Norris, who acted as legal counsel for trainer Bedwell.
+Pimlico president Charles E. McLane then supported Bedwell and the Maryland State Racing Commission threatened to ban members of The Jockey Club from competing in Maryland.
+The Commission stood its ground and on June 30, 1921, amended their temporary order to grant Shilling a permanent jockey's license.
+However, the Commission gave in to the unrelenting political pressure to end the inter-state dispute and on July 9, 1921 it passed a resolution that The New York Times said had the effect of making any license issued by the Commission of doubtful value because the resolution declared its licenses not to be a mandate to any of Maryland's racetracks.
 The effect of the resolution was that Carroll Shilling never rode again and his ordeal led to a severe drinking problem.
 In their May 17, 1948, edition, Time magazine reported that in recent years he had been in and out of sanitariums.
 Two years later, Shilling was found dead under a horse van at Belmont Park.

 In a short career, Carroll Shilling won 969 races and in his final three seasons, had a remarkable thirty-four percent winning percentage.
-In 1970, the National Museum of Racing at Saratoga Springs, New York, recognized the talent of Carroll Shilling and inducted him in their Racing and Hall of Fame.
+In 1970, the National Museum of Racing at Saratoga Springs, New York, recognized Schilling's talent and inducted him into their Hall of Fame.